 Interactive content is engaging, shareable, and informative.
 Businesses are using it to keep users on their site and get important messages across.

-This Forbes article predicts other companies to follow suit.
+Forbes predicts other companies to follow suit.
 It mentions how polls, quizzes, and games improve the user experience:

 "2018 will be the year of interactivity.
 Consumers crave a more personalised and entertaining experience when it comes to how they connect with brands, and content such as polls, quizzes, and games can deliver exactly this experience."